kilpkonn/msc-thesis/main.typ

 == Limitations of the methods
 In this section we highlight the main limitations of the evaluation methods we use.
-#todo("not sure what more to write here")
+#todo("what to say here??")

 ==== Resynthesis
-Metric "found terms" does not reflect the usability of the tool very well.
+Metric "holes filled" does not reflect the usability of the tool very well.
 This would be useful metric if we would use it as a proof search as when searching for proofs we often care that the proposition can be proved rather than which of the possible proofs it generated.
 In case of regular programs that also have side effects we only care about suggestions that are semantically correct.
 Other suggestions can be considered as a noise as they produce programs that no-one asked for.